bitcrowd/openproject-proto_plugin/README.md

 the specs for your plugin along with the core specs.
 This is a good way to test if your plugin works properly in conjunction with the core.

-**Docker CI**

-A `docker/ci` folder exists to automate the testing of both angular unit and rspec unit/features.
-Additionally, a `lint.yml` and `test.yml` file exists in .github/workflows to use Github Actions.

-For more documentation, see `docker/ci/DOCKER.MD`.

 ## Seeders

 The relevant files for the seeders are: